 Dr. Rosell lives in the Kansas City area with his life partner, the Reverend Dr. Ruth Rosell.
 They have four adult children and two sons-in-law.
 When not engaged in ethics work, Terry makes pottery at a clay studio, both for art’s sake and for three orphaned kids in Kenya to whom all pottery proceeds are directed.
 He also enjoys working on a long-term rehab project on a rural Kansas lake property—to which he hopes someday to retire with Ruth, and there to live the life of a grandfather-artist.

 Erika Blacksher was appointed the John B. Francis Chair in Bioethics on September 1, 2020.
-Dr. Blacksher studies ethical and policy questions raised by health inequalities in the United States.
-Her current work focuses on issues of justice raised by white mortality trends, related roles of early life adversity and whiteness, and deliberative democratic engagement as a tool for advancing health and social equity via developing population policy and civic connection.
+Dr. Blacksher studies ethical and policy questions raised by health inequalities in the United States and the role of civic engagement in advancing health equity and social justice.
+Her current work focuses on questions of responsibility and justice raised by white mortality trends in low education white people and related roles of ACEs, SES deprivation, and whiteness.

 Dr. Blacksher has masters and doctoral degrees from the University of Virginia’s bioethics program, after which she was a Robert Wood Johnson Foundation Health and Society Scholar at Columbia University in New York City from 2006 to 2008.
 She then joined The Hastings Center as a Research Scholar, working on questions of public health ethics and policy from 2008 to 2010.